eportfolio-tech/server/readme.md

 - `dev`:
     + connect to an external MongoDB instance
     + set up Redis, and RabbitMQ on customised port
-    + Redis, RabbitMQ will be bind to localhost, you wil need ssh tunnel to access it.
+    + Redis, RabbitMQ will be bind to localhost, you will need ssh tunnel to access it.
 - `prod`:
     + connect to an external MongoDB instance
     + set up Redis, and RabbitMQ on customised port
-    + Redis, RabbitMQ will be bind to localhost, you wil need ssh tunnel to access it.
+    + Redis, RabbitMQ will be bind to localhost, you will need ssh tunnel to access it.
 - `local`:
     + connect to a local MongoDB instance
     + set up Redis, MongoDB and RabbitMQ on default port